drewdru/pong/README.md

 # Pong
 A Godot Pong web game with P2P multiplayer.

 This game was developed to be integrated with [my personal site](https://github.com/drewdru/sitedrewdru)

+Inspired by [The 20 Games Challenge](https://20_games_challenge.gitlab.io/) to learn game progamming with Godot by starting with simple games of the past.

 ## Features
 - Local multiplayer